Independent Baptist: History

-The World Baptist Fellowship (originally the Premillennial Missionary Baptist Fellowship) is a fundamentalist Independent Baptist organization founded by J. Frank Norris (1877-1952) in Fort Worth, Texas in 1933 based on the idea of a fellowship consisting of independent, premillennial Baptist churches.
+The World Baptist Fellowship (originally the Premillennial Missionary Baptist Fellowship) is an IFB organization founded by J. Frank Norris (1877–1952) in Fort Worth, Texas, in 1933 based on the idea of a fellowship consisting of independent, premillennial Baptist churches.
 This was done to combat what he saw as the "modernist" influences within the Southern Baptist Convention.
-After however a graduate of his seminary, John Birch was shot by Chinese Communists, he began very strongly to preach against Communist influences in the United States, and later urged the United States president Harry Truman to recognize the state of Israel.
-Later however, major divisions were created within his organization in 1950, leading to a rival group of Independent Baptists led by Beauchamp Vick in Springfield, Missouri.
+However, after John Birch, a graduate of his seminary, was shot by Chinese Communists, he began very strongly to preach against communist influences in the U.S., and later urged U.S. President Harry Truman to recognize the State of Israel.
+Later, however, major divisions were created within his organization in 1950, leading to a rival group of IFBs led by Beauchamp Vick in Springfield, Missouri.

-Other Independent Baptist organizations that were founded include the General Association of Regular Baptist Churches in 1932 (became independent in 1934), which separated from the Northern Baptist Convention, the Baptist Bible Fellowship International in 1950, the Southwide Baptist Fellowship in 1956, the Fundamental Baptist Fellowship International in 1967, the Independent Baptist Fellowship International in 1984, and the Independent Baptist Fellowship of North America in 1990.
+Other IFB organizations that were founded include the General Association of Regular Baptist Churches in 1932 (became independent in 1934), which separated from the Northern Baptist Convention; the Baptist Bible Fellowship International in 1950; the Southwide Baptist Fellowship in 1956; the Fundamental Baptist Fellowship International in 1967; the Independent Baptist Fellowship International in 1984; and the Independent Baptist Fellowship of North America in 1990.
 Various independent Baptist Bible colleges were also founded.
-Such organizations were also born outside the United States, notably the Association of Fundamental Baptist Churches in the Philippines.
+Such organizations were also born outside the U.S., notably the Association of Fundamental Baptist Churches in the Philippines.

-In 1934, the major Independent newspaper Sword of the Lord was funded by John R. Rice, who edited the publication until his death on December 29, 1980.
-At first it was simply the four-page paper of Fundamentalist (later, Galilean) Baptist Church of Dallas, where Rice was the pastor.
+In 1934, the major IFB newspaper The Sword of the Lord was funded by John R. Rice, who edited the publication until his death on December 29, 1980.
+At first, it was simply the four-page paper of Fundamentalist (later, Galilean) Baptist Church of Dallas, where Rice was the pastor.
 The paper was handed out on the street, and Rice's daughters and other Sunday school children delivered it door-to-door.
-The chief editor of newspaper after Rice's death became Curtis Hutson, which has been highly controversial among Independent Baptists, as he held to a Free Grace view of salvation, believing that repentance is simply a synonym for belief in Christ.
-Some Independent Baptists believe that Curtis Hutson changed the original stances of the newspaper held by John R. Rice, while the current chief editor Shelton Smith argued that John R. Rice did not disagree with the soteriological views of Curtis Hutson.
+The chief editor of newspaper after Rice's death became Curtis Hutson, which has been highly controversial among IFB, as he held to a Free Grace view of salvation, believing that repentance is simply a synonym for belief in Christ.
+Some IFBs believe that Hutson changed the original stances of the newspaper held by Rice, while the current chief editor Shelton Smith argued that Rice did not disagree with the soteriological views of Hutson.